|

 the GM to determine if the character's flesh

-to that Hit Location then it certainly was.
+to a given Hit Location then it is typically

 |